sbt/sbt-native-packager/src/sphinx/formats/rpm.rst

 ~~~~~~~~~~~~

 For this versions rpm packaging is automatically activated.
-See the :doc:`Getting Started </gettingstarted>` page for informations
+See the :doc:`Getting Started </gettingstarted>` page for information
 on how to enable sbt native packager.

 Configuration